Azure-Samples/azure-spring-apps-blue-green/README.md

 1. Make sure you have created a _AZURE_CREDENTIALS_ secret in your GitHub repository for your service principal connection as described in the infrastructure deploy above.

 1. Create a new environment _Production_.
 In your GitHub repository navigate to **Settings** > **Environments** and select the **New environment** button.
 Fill out **Production** as the name for your environment and select the **Configure environment** button.

-> [!Note]
-> In case you want to use a different name for your environment you can do so, the environment is available as a parameter at the top of the workflow file and can be updated to your preference.

 1. In the next screen, select the **Required reviewers** checkbox, fill out your own GitHub alias in the textbox as a required reviewer and select the **Save protection rules** button.